-Foundation Seminar, a freshman studies course, is a one credit hour course, introducing the student to college.
+Falcon Seminar, a freshman studies course, is a one credit hour course, introducing the student to college.
 Topics covered include the skills necessary to be successful in the college environment, such as time management, academic integrity, technology for the classroom, and creative/critical thinking.
-Attendance at Campus Orientation is a required element of this course.
-Foundation Seminar is a required course for all degrees and certificates at East Central College.
+Attendance at First Flight: New Student Orientation is a required element of this course.
+Falcon Seminar is a required course for all degrees and certificates at East Central College.

-Except visiting students, non-degree-seeking students, and students who have completed a certificate or degree from a regionally accredited institution with at least a 2.0 GPA, all first-time ECC students will be required to take Foundation Seminar concurrent with a new student's first semester of coursework at East Central College.
+Except visiting students, non-degree-seeking students, and students who have completed a certificate or degree from a regionally accredited institution with at least a 2.0 GPA, all first-time ECC students will be required to take Falcon Seminar concurrent with a new student's first semester of coursework at East Central College.

-- This rule applies to all new students regardless of their enrollment status (part-time or full-time). - Students who have successfully completed an equivalent first-year seminar course at another institution and transferred that credit into ECC will be exempt from the class. - As soon as a non-degree seeking student becomes a degree-seeking student or completes 15 credit hours, the student will be required to take Foundation Seminar. - Students who do not earn a passing grade in Foundation Seminar during their first semester will be required to retake the class until they pass the class.
+- This rule applies to all new students regardless of their enrollment status (part-time or full-time). - Students who have successfully completed an equivalent first-year seminar course at another institution and transferred that credit into ECC will be exempt from the class. - As soon as a non-degree seeking student becomes a degree-seeking student or completes 15 credit hours, the student will be required to take Falcon Seminar. - Students who do not earn a passing grade in Falcon Seminar during their first semester will be required to retake the class until they pass the class.

-Campus Orientation is a required program to introduce new students to the campus, the faculty and staff, and the many services organized around student needs.
-The program is scheduled before the start of the fall and spring semesters on the main campus and ECC-Rolla.
+First Flight: New Student Orientation is a required program to introduce new students to the campus, the faculty and staff, and the many services organized around student needs.
+The program is scheduled before the start of the fall, spring, and summer semesters on the main campus and ECC-Rolla.